Ultimate Disc Sport History.

 In December 1979, the first national player-run ultimate organization was founded in the United States as the Ultimate Players Association (UPA), Tom Kennedy was elected its first director.

-“Ultimate is a passing game mostly made up of throwing techniques invented and commonly used by early freestylers before disc sports.
-When I watch an ultimate game, I don’t just see ultimate players, I see early freestylers that like to run a lot”.
+“Ultimate is a passing game mostly made up of throwing techniques created and commonly used by early freestylers before disc sports were invented.
+When I watch an ultimate game, I don’t just see ultimate players, I see what looks like early freestylers that like to run a lot”.

 Disc sports and early freestyle play share a common history.
-As was inscribed on the underside of all the Frisbees since the 1960s, to “PLAY CATCH” and experiment with different ways of throwing and catching, freestyle was Frisbee’s first playing activity.
+As was inscribed on the underside of all the Frisbees since the 1960s, to ‘PLAY CATCH’ and experiment with different ways of throwing and catching, freestyle was Frisbee’s first playing activity.
 Throwing variety and catching the Frisbee behind the back and various other ways, in the beginning, were techniques that would show the enormous possibilities of using the Frisbee and replacing the ball as a sporting implement in future disc sports.
 The earliest introduction of ultimate was played as a backhand passing, two-hand catching camp activity by Kass and Silver with friends in high school.
-Many of ultimate’s earliest original promoters called Johnny Appleseed’s became excellent disc athletes and along with very accomplished freestylers in the early 1970s began promoting ultimate as a new disc sport.
-Freestyle play and competitions were the popular events in all the tournaments through the 1970s.
+Many of ultimate’s earliest promoters called Johnny Appleseed’s became excellent disc athletes and along with very accomplished freestylers in the 1970s began promoting ultimate as a new disc sport.
+Freestyle play and competitions were the most popular events in all the tournaments through the 1970s.
 When players weren’t freestyling they would recreationally play other disc sports like disc golf and ultimate.
-Freestylers, through their playing evolution, invented and developed all of the advanced throwing techniques.
-These basic freestyle throwing techniques were brought to disc golf and ultimate and have become an exciting part of today’s disc sports.
-Freestylers were some of the first accomplished ultimate handlers and early contributors, introducing the big throwing styles to disc golf and making ultimate the fun throwing and passing game it is today.
+Freestylers, through their playing evolution, invented and developed all of the advanced throwing techniques used in disc sports.
+Freestylers were some of the first accomplished overall disc athletes and ultimate handlers, introducing the big throwing techniques and making ultimate the fun throwing and passing game it is today.

 To see early freestyle throwing techniques and some new throws that could be used in ultimate see Rowan McDonnells 80 Ways to Throw a Frisbee.